frconor-ebook/meditations/_posts/2025-05-07-the-bread-of-life.md

 That helps us to realize a little bit about what has just taken place so that it doesn\'t pass us by.
 We don\'t get into a routine.
 But we savor those moments.

-"In the Holy Eucharist," says Pope John Paul, "through the changing of bread and wine into the Body and Blood of the Lord, the Church rejoices in this presence with unique intensity."
+"In the Holy Eucharist," says Pope John Paul, "through the changing of bread and wine into the Body and Blood of the Lord, the Church rejoices in this presence with unique intensity" (John Paul II, *ibid*.).

 The ceremonies of these days, and particularly the procession and altar of repose, express that joy---rejoicing in His presence.
 And every day, we have an opportunity to rejoice in that presence.